 The brain has 3 main parts:

-Each has a number of smaller areas, each with specific functions.
+Each part (cerebrum, brain stem, and cerebellum) has a number of smaller areas, each with specific functions.

 The cerebrum, the largest part of the brain, contains the following:

 The cerebral cortex: This convoluted layer of tissue forms the outer surface of the cerebrum.
 It consists of a thin layer of gray matter about one eighth of an inch (2 to 4 millimeters) thick.
 In adults, the cerebral cortex contains most of the nerve cells in the nervous system.

 White matter: White matter consists mainly of nerve fibers (axons) that connect the nerve cells in the cortex with one another, as well as with other parts of the brain and spinal cord.
-It also contains the support cells (oligodendrocytes) that make the myelin for the nerve cell fibers.
+It also contains the support cells (oligodendrocytes) that make the myelin for the nerve cell fibers (to speed the conduction of impulses along nerve fibers).
 The white matter is located under the cortex.

-Subcortical structures: These structures are also located under the cortex—hence, their name.
+Subcortical structures: These structures are also located under ("sub-") the cortex—hence, their name.
 They include the basal ganglia, thalamus, hypothalamus, hippocampus, and the limbic system, which includes the amygdala, olfactory connections (structures that help transmit smell signals), and related structures.

-The cerebrum is divided into two halves—the left and right cerebral hemispheres.
+The cerebrum is divided into 2 halves—the left and right cerebral hemispheres.
 The hemispheres are connected by nerve fibers that form a bridge of white matter (called the corpus callosum) through the middle of the brain.
 Each hemisphere is further divided into lobes:

 Each lobe has specific functions, but for most activities, several areas of different lobes in both hemispheres must work together.